21st UK Workshop on Case-Based Reasoning (UKCBR 2016)

 Call for Papers

-Submissions are invited for the 18th UK Workshop on Case-Based Reasoning.
-This will be a relatively informal occasion where you can meet CBR colleagues and exchange news, views and opinions as well as presenting and/or learning about the work of other researchers and practitioners.
-As in the last few years, the workshop will again be held in Cambridge, jointly with the British Computer Society SGAI AI-2013 conference on artificial intelligence and its applications.
+Submissions are invited for the 21st UK Workshop on Case-Based Reasoning.
+The workshop will be a relatively informal occasion where you can meet CBR colleagues and exchange news, views and opinions as well as presenting and/or learning about the work of other researchers and practitioners.
+As in the last few years, the workshop will again be held in Cambridge, jointly with the AI-2016 conference on artificial intelligence and its applications, organised by the Specialist Group on AI (SGAI).

-AI-2013 is the thirty-third SGAI International Conference on Artificial Intelligence.
-This year the venue for the Workshop and AI-2013 will be Peterhouse College.
-The workshop will run in parallel with the other AI-2013 Workshops on the first day of the conference.
+AI-2016 is the thirty-sixth International Conference on Artificial Intelligence.
+The venue for workshop and conference will be Peterhouse College.
+UKCBR will run in parallel with the other AI-2016 Workshops on the first day of the conference.

-A special rate will be available for those attending AI-2013 on the following two days.
+A special rate will be available for those attending AI-2016 on the following two days.
 SGAI are also subsidising a reduced rate for non-presenting students.

 A warm invitation is extended also to researchers from outside the UK to submit a paper, or otherwise attend.